Financial Aid F.A.Q.

 Q: What is my student budget or cost of attendance (COA)?

 The student’s cost of attendance or budget is an estimated cost that a student may incur while attending college during an academic year which includes, tuition/ fees, books/supplies, transportation, room and board, and miscellaneous charges.
 The COA is determined by the student’s residency, dependency status (dependent or independent), and their enrollment status.
-This COA is not the actual amount that the student has to pay to the college for tuition, fees, and books.
+This COA is not the actual amount that the student must pay to the college for tuition, fees, and books.

 Q: If I do not have a high school diploma or GED, can I still qualify for financial aid?

-In order to be eligible for Federal financial aid, a student must have a high school diploma, a GED, or meet the minimum requirements on the college’s placement test to include all parts of the test (reading, writing, and math) during a single testing period.
+To be eligible for Federal financial aid, a student must have a high school diploma, a GED, or meet the minimum requirements on the college’s placement test to include all parts of the test (reading, writing, and math) during a single testing period.

 Q: What does it mean if my FAFSA is selected for verification?